Agribusiness Centenary Bursary South Africa 2024 – 2025

 - Applications that are incomplete (i.e. missing documentation or information on the application form) or late, will result in automatic disqualification.

-- Bursary recipients will be required to provide Agbiz with biannual progress reports, in the 2nd term and last term of the year, in order for Agbiz to evaluate students’ progress.
-These reports must be submitted by an academic supervisor or head of the department, to Liezl Esterhuizen (email@example.com).
+- Bursary recipients must ensure their academic supervisor or head of the department submits biannual progress reports to Agbiz, in the 2nd term and last term of the year, in order for Agbiz to evaluate students’ progress.
+These reports must be submitted by an academic supervisor or head of the department, to Liezl Esterhuizen (firstname.lastname@example.org).

 - The bursary will be terminated if: the student does not continue the year of study or the student does not show satisfactory progress (up to the standards of the academic supervisor, head of department and Agbiz’s assessment).
 In this case, students will be required to pay back the bursary received, with interest.

 - Bursary recipients will be required to sign a formal agreement with Agbiz.

 - Applicants who are receiving bursary funding, scholarship or sponsoring from another source, must declare this on their application form.
 Failure to declare this information will result in automatic disqualification.

 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)

 CONTACT THE BURSARY PROVIDER